techniq/layerchart/docs/src/routes/docs/guides/LLMs/+page.md

   import ViewSourceButton from "$lib/components/ViewSourceButton.svelte";
 </script>

-The Layerchart documentation pages are designed to be accessible for humans developers using LLMs as well as  large language models (LLMs) ingestesting training data.
+The Layerchart documentation pages are designed to be accessible for humans developers using LLMs as well as  large language models (LLMs) ingesting training data.

 ## :icon{name="lucide:user" class="relative -top-1"} For the Humans